EOP-OMB/payment-accuracy/website/pages/programs/hhs-health-resources-and-services-administration-hrsa-provid-5122b669.md

       future payment methodology changes and addressed post-payment review process issues.'
     Mitigation_Strategy: atp5_1
+  - Action_Taken: Completed
+    Action_Type: Audit
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: 'Recipients, in line with their fund receipt agreement, commit to cooperating in audits by HHS, HHS OIG, or the Pandemic Response Accountability Committee.
+They must also comply with audit requirements in 45 CFR 75 Subpart F.

+      HHS has post-payment reviews, audit strategies, reporting, and system implementation and enhancements to support detective measures and payment integrity through repayment of inaccurate and improper payments.
+HHS is currently conducting audits of PRF payments using a risk-based approach and expects to complete the 35 pilot audits by January 2024.
+HHS continues to resolve single and commercial audit findings associated with PRF and recover disallowed costs.

+      HHS plans to undergo reviews as part of the OMB Circular A–123 requirement in an effort to continue to establish and maintain proper internal controls and that requirements are met.
+External audits by the GAO and OIG are other ways risks and issues are identified and resolved.'
+    Mitigation_Strategy: atp6_1
+  - Action_Taken: Completed
+    Action_Type: Predictive Analytics
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: HRSA employed a system that flags anomalies for in-depth analysis and investigation to rectify potential errors or clarify why the anomaly is not an error.
+    Mitigation_Strategy: atp7_1
   Agency_Needs_Satisfied: 'Compared to FY 2022, FY 2024 represents a substantial reduction
     both in terms of the improper payment rate (from 0.32% in to 0.06%) and the actual dollar amount of improper payments (from $409.48 million to $3.78 million).
 The